maybedont/website/content/download.md

 {{< list-files-for-version version = v0.1.1 >}}

-### Docker
+### Container (Docker, Podman, etc.)

-The latest image is available at `ghcr.io/maybedont/maybe-dont:v0.1.1`.
+The latest container image is available at `ghcr.io/maybedont/maybe-dont:v0.1.1`.
 You can run with something like:

 ```
 podman run \